A survey of numerical methods for hemivariational inequalities with applications to Contact Mechanics: Methods overview

 where functional $\widehat{\mathcal{L}}: V \rightarrow \mathbb{R}$ is defined for all $\bm{v} \in V$ as follows

 and operators $A$, $\bm{f}$ and $J$ are defined by~(\ref{defA}),~(\ref{defF}) and~(\ref{J}), respectively.

 Even though functions $j_{\nu}$ and $j_{\tau}$ can be nonmonotone and nonconvex, because of relaxed monotonicity condition on their subdifferentials combined with smallness assumption, $\widehat{\mathcal{L}}$ is still convex.
-In our simulations we use Powell's conjugate direction method to solve Problem $\bm{\widehat{P}_{opt}^{h}}$, because minimized functional $\widehat{\mathcal{L}}$ is not necessarily differentiable.
-We can also successfully employ methods which are empirically proved to work for nondifferentiable functions, such as Broyden–Fletcher–Goldfarb–Shanno algorithm.
-Other nonsmooth optimization algorithms such as proximal bundle method could also be adapted (see \cite{BKM}).
-Direct optimization method in a more complex setting (with function $h_{\tau}$ dependent on $u_\nu(\bm{x})$) using Uzawa algorithm is presented in \cite{JO}.
+Direct optimization method in a more complex setting (with function $h_{\tau}$ dependent on $u_\nu(\bm{x})$) using the Uzawa algorithm is presented in \cite{JO}.